bootdotdev/blog/content/backend/learn-frontend-or-backend-first.md

   - /img/800/scales.jpg.webp
 ---

-So you want to get into web development, and you keep hearing about about "front-end" and "back-end" positions.
+So you want to get into web development, and you keep hearing about "front-end" and "back-end" positions.
 The question is, *which should you learn first*?
 As someone who's held both front-end and back-end positions, and even been a hiring manager, read on and I'll give you my thoughts.

 ## There isn't a right answer, but there is a better one